jbecerr2/veryfiTechTest/README.md

-# Veryfi Techcnical test for DAta Aquisiton Specialist
+# Veryfi Techcnical test for Data Aquisiton Specialist

 This project consist in a program that process documents from a directory using the veryfi API, extract specific information from them and saves it in a JSON file.